FengboMa/docs.spectraguru/docs/Processing_Page/Normalization.md

 ## Introduction

 The Normalization parent page groups algorithms that rescale spectra for comparison.
-SpectraGuru includes Area normalization to scale by integrated signal, Peak normalization to scale by maximum intensity, and Min-Max normalization to map each spectrum to a 0-1 range.
+SpectraGuru includes Area normalization to scale by integrated signal, Peak normalization to scale by maximum intensity, Min-Max normalization to map each spectrum to a 0-1 range, and Mean normalization to divide by each spectrum's mean intensity.